The Hundred Betting Offers 2021

 The History Of The Hundred

-In many ways, the true history of The Hundred is yet to be written, given that the event will take place for the first time in July of 2021, having already been delayed a year from 2020 due to the coronavirus pandemic.
+In many ways, the true history of The Hundred is yet to be written, given that the event has only taken place three times so far.
 Even so, there’s still plenty that we can tell you about how the competition came into being in the first place.

 The original idea behind 100-ball cricket was proposed by the England and Wales Cricket Board in September of 2016.
 It followed discussions between the 18 different first-class counties, the Marylebone Cricket Club and the Professional Cricketers’ Association.
 They voted 16-3 in favour of the format being introduced.